 Today’s post is the second half of a mini series talking about the wedding traditions Colton and decided just weren’t for us.
 We both loved and hated the wedding planning process.
 We were able to mold the day into something that was uniquely ours, and that sometimes meant eliminating classic wedding traditions from the timeline.
 Part one of the mini series focused on the traditions we broke for the ceremony and today we’re talking about the reception.

-Honestly, the thought of Colton lifting up my dress and pulling an undergarment down my leg in front of my family, friends, coworkers, and pastors made my stomach turn.
-So we decided to forgo the symbolic gesture of the groom “deflowering” the bride in front of their wedding guests.
+Quite honestly, the thought of Colton lifting my dress and pulling an undergarment down my leg in front of my family, friends, and coworkers made my skin crawl.
+So we nixed the tradition completely.

 Photography: Sterling Imageworks